PIVX-Project/PIVX-Android/doc/protocol.md

        hash in hexadecimal, *height* the height of the block it is in.
-       Next, with mempool transactions in any order, append a string that is the same, but where *height* is `-1` if the transaction has at least one unconfirmed input, and `0` if all inputs are confirmed.
+       Next, with mempool transactions in any order, append a string that is the same, but where *height* is `-1` if the transaction has at least one unconfirmed unspent, and `0` if all inputs are confirmed.
 The *status* is the **sha256** hash of this string expressed as a hexadecimal string.